rfhtorres28/youtube_statistics_analysis/README.md

-# Top Youtuber Statistics Performance (2022)
+# Top Youtubers Statistics Performance (2022)

 ## Author
 * [rfhtorres28](https://github.com/rfhtorres28)

 ## Project Overview
 Hello there!
-This project is all about the analysis of Performance of Top Youtuber with Demographics Information in 2022.
+This project is all about the analysis of Performance of Top Youtubers with Demographics Information in 2022.

 ## Data Source
 * The CSV files were downloaded from kaggle website.
 I created a database on SQL Server and make a table for the cleaned data after Data Cleaning from Python.